Occupational Therapy in the Acute Care Setting

 Is Acute Care Right For You?

-You have many more patients, many more lines and IVs, less stable patients, and the added pressure of ensuring the optimal discharge location.
+You will see many patients in a day, will work with more lines and IVs, less stable patients, and the added pressure of ensuring the optimal discharge location.
+Increased stress also comes in if your patient is unable to discharge to their safest/most optimal location, depending on insurance, doctors, family, etc.

-I would not recommend going straight into acute care with no program in place to guide you, as there is so much to learn about safety and precautions.
+I would not recommend going straight into acute care with no mentor to guide you, as there is so much to learn about safety and precautions, not to mention treatments, the ins and outs of discharge planning, etc.

-If you’re a new graduate and really passionate about rehabbing patients, I would steer you more towards inpatient rehab, outpatient or a skilled nursing facility.
-OTs in acute care settings generally aren’t able to spend much time on rehabbing their patients.
+If you’re a new graduate and really passionate about rehabbing patients for more than just a few days, I would steer you more towards inpatient rehab, outpatient therapy or a skilled nursing facility.
+OTs in acute care aren’t able to spend much time on rehabbing their patients and may just see them a handful of times.

-If you’re really passionate about being an acute care OT and need a great resource, I highly recommend the textbook Occupational Therapy in Acute Care.
+If you’re about to start a position or fieldwork in acute care OT and need a thorough resource, I highly recommend the textbook Occupational Therapy in Acute Care.
 It’s a textbook that you may already have from school.

 The book covers everything relating to acute care: